nefarius/ViGEm.github.io/docs/projects/DsHidMini/How-to-Install.md

 ## Updating

-New releases are expected to appear quite frequently during Beta Testing, so make sure to regularly come back and check the GitHub releases page.
 If you want to update, simply [follow all the same steps of the installation](#installation) and overwrite any existing files.
 Reboot your machine to be extra safe if it didn't work right away.

 ## Removal